succabs/gradu-theft-auto/readme.md

 1. Run the game and click anywhere on the title screen to start the day.
 2. Use the arrow keys to move the student up and down the street.
-3. Reach the green library zone at the top of the map before the daily timer expires to earn 5–15 % thesis progress.
+3. Reach library at the top of the map before the daily timer expires to earn 5–15 % thesis progress.
 4. Survive 21 in-game days and hit 100 % progress to win; run out of time and you'll see the game over screen.